-Those who have five to nine years of work experience see average pay of approximately $19.62 per hour.
-Broken down by tenure, the largest share of Swedish Medical Center employees (39 percent) have one to four years of experience and bring home median pay of approximately $24.43 per hour on average.
+Those who have five to nine years of work experience see average pay of $19.83 per hour.
+When we consider tenure, a substantial portion of employees (37 percent) have been working for one to four years of experience and bring home median pay of approximately $24.43 per hour on average.

 Certifications and Degrees

 Being a Registered Nurse certainly has its perks — salaries approach $31.06 per hour and far exceed the paychecks of those without certification.
 Employees who have a Bachelor of Science in Bachelor of Science in Nursing (BSN) make the most here, hauling in $31.18 per hour.